Moon of the Wolf (1972) starring David Janssen, Barbara Rush, Bradford Dillman

 Synopsis of Moon of the Wolf

-A small Louisiana town is terrorized by a rash of mysterious killings.
-With a trail of ravaged bodies turning up, folks living on the bayou fear they’re being haunted by a wicked Cajun werewolf known as the loup-garou.
+In Moon of the Wolf, a rash of mysterious killings terrorize a small Louisiana town.
+When a trail of ravaged bodies turn up, folks on the bayou fear they’re being haunted by a wicked Cajun werewolf known as the loup-garou.
 It’s up to the town’s intrepid sheriff (David Janssen) to get to the bottom of things in this classic example of 70s horror fare.

 Cast of characters in Moon of the Wolf